Frequently asked questions – 3D printing

 For more information about 3D printing with igus® visit igus.co.uk/3dprinting

-3D printing a part can take anywhere from 30 minutes up to 1 week, this is due to the 3D printer being used for this job, the geometry of the part, and the ultimate size of the part being printed.
+3D printing a part can take anywhere from 30 minutes up to 1 week, this is down to the 3D printer being used for this job, the geometry of the part, and the ultimate size of the part being printed.

 Cost is relative.
 Filament, or materials, for 3D printing is one part of the full production cost.
 The methods in traditional manufacturing are considerably higher in cost than 3D printing due to the inevitable wastage from moulding and machining parts.
 In addition, by using 3D printing for prototyping, you can eliminate unnecessary overheads by preventing large amounts of waste material and tooling costs.